BalrajAshwath/BalrajAshwath.github.io/_pages/about.md

 ### Update
-I'll soon be writing *blog posts* and add *projects* related to Computer Vision / NLP / RL and other topics related to Deep Learning to help contribute to open-source and keep myself updated about the latest AI research.
+I'll soon be writing *blog posts* and adding *projects* related to Computer Vision / NLP / RL and other topics related to Deep Learning to help contribute to open-source and to help keep myself updated on the latest AI research.
+Visit again soon!